erwannbst/portfolio/data/projects/imtoundra.md

 ![banniere](https://github.com/erwannbst/imtoundra/assets/16354899/58aae6c8-b9eb-4a58-ba8d-2208d1498d1e)

 IMToundra is a project that aims to monitor the environment and detect animals in the Toundra house.
-It is composed of two units: the first unit is located inside the Toundra house and is responsible for detecting animals and monitoring the environment.
+It consists of two units: the first unit is located inside the Toundra House and is responsible for detecting animals and monitoring the environment.
 The second unit is located outside the Toundra house and is responsible for sending the data to the cloud.

 ## Flowchart